mohamedmaher12310/TicTacToeGame_OOP_Python/README.md

 ## Customization:
-You can easily modify the game:
+You can easily modify the game

 Change player symbols by editing the symbol attributes